Without a solicitor, purchasing a new house can be extremely confusing and stressful as well as possibly leading to legal problems.

 We can assist you in understanding your mortgage deed set out by your lender.
 All aspect of both your offer letter and conditions need to be considered carefully before entering into an agreement.

 Anything we find in the ‘searches’ will be relayed back to you prior to any contract signing.
 If you still wish to purchase the property after this then we can move forward and draw up the finalised terms of the contract for you to then sign.
-Also at this point, you will be required to provide your deposit, normally between 5 and 10% of the property purchase price.
+At this point, you will be required to provide your deposit, normally between 5 and 10% of the property purchase price.

 After Exchanging Contracts

 At this stage, we will transfer the money for your purchase to the sellers’ solicitors and retrieve the deeds.
-Often there is a chain of transactions during the completion day as the seller will no doubt be retrieving deeds to their new property around the same time, because of this here at Ward and Rider we keep you up-to-date on the progress of the transactions up until the handover of the keys.
+Often, there is a chain of transactions during the completion day as the seller will no doubt be retrieving deeds to their new property around the same time, because of this here at Ward and Rider we keep you up-to-date on the progress of the transactions up until the handover of the keys.

 Ward & Rider Solicitors can give you legal advice as to other areas you should be considering following the property purchase, incorporating these additional services into your case.
 Contact us today.